Adam Adamant Lives!: Premise

-Adamant is an expert swordsman, carrying a swordstick with which he cold-bloodedly kill any enemy who deserves it.
+Adamant is an expert swordsman, carrying a swordstick with which he cold-bloodedly kills any enemy who deserves it.
 John Steed of The Avengers and Lord Peter Wimsey used similar weapons.
 Adamant was a colonel, and a member of the volunteer strength of the 51st Yeomanry since 1895, though he is listed on their official records as being "missing, presumed killed" since 1902.
 He is also a good boxer, and occasionally demonstrates proficiency in jujitsu, which had been introduced to England several years before he was frozen.

 Though there is no indication of where his money comes from or how he supports himself, Adamant rebuilt his old home, the long demolished 26A Albany Street, on the top of a multi-storey car park which he had bought at 17 Upper Thames Street in central London.
 It is accessed by a lift hidden on the other side of a sliding wall, activated from the outside by pressing a hidden call button.
 He also purchased a Mini Cooper S with the personalised number plate AA 1000.
 The car was a special conversion: a "Mini de Ville" by Harold Radford Coach Builder LTD. He occasionally does jobs for the British Government, as in "More Deadly Than the Sword".
 When he is knocked unconscious, Adamant often dreams of how he was caught by the Face and Louise.
-He continues to be taken advantage of by women in the 1960s, owing to his out-of-time his naïveté.
+He continues to be taken advantage of by women in the 1960s, owing to his out-of-time naïveté.

 The Face returned to the show in the second series, beginning with the episode "A Slight Case of Reincarnation".
 He joins Adamant in the present day, having also been frozen in 1902.
 His accomplice Louise aged naturally, watching over him during the intervening years, before reviving him.
 Throughout the second series The Face would assist Adamant's antagonists, but routinely escaped before facing defeat himself.
 In the final episode, Adamant celebrates his 100th birthday in the final episode, "A Sinister Sort of Service", receiving a telegram from the Queen.